-A new phosphorus removal facility was built at Dixie Drain (near the confluence of the Boise and Snake rivers) with the goals of:
+A new phosphorus removal facility was built at an agricultural drain near the confluence of the Boise and Snake rivers with the goals of:

 - Improving water quality by removing up to ten tons of phosphorus per year from treated water flowing downstream